-- [58] The Board accepted the Complainant's explanation that the assessment PGI was acceptable to the Complainant and noted that the actual income of the subject property's two buildings approximated \$212,760 and \$207,180 for a total of \$419,940 (C-1, page 10).
-Further, the assessment PGI (including laundry and parking income) was \$441,422, which the Complainant considered reasonable since the difference was within 5%. - [59] The Board noted that of the Complainant's three sales comparables extracted from the 16 city-wide sales comparables, two were 2 1⁄2 storey and one was a 3 1⁄2 storey apartment.
+- [58] The Board accepted the Complainant's explanation that the assessment PGI was acceptable to the Complainant and noted that the approximate income of the subject property was \$504,000 (C-1, page 8).
+Further, the assessment PGI (including laundry and parking income) was \$538,679, which the Complainant considered reasonable since the difference was within 6%. - [59] The Board noted that of the Complainant's three sales comparables extracted from the 16 city-wide sales comparables, two were 2 1⁄2 storey and one was a 3 1⁄2 storey apartment.
 The number of suites ranged from 11 to 20 and were closest in proximity to the subject (all in market area 3). - [60] The Board considered the Complainant's sale comparable 1 was a 2 1⁄2 storey building with no balconies, 11 suites, constructed in 1947, that is divided in two by a wall.
 Further, each side must be entered separately.
-The Board finds this comparable is highly incomparable to the subject which was constructed in 1971, and has 42 suites with balconies. - [61] The Board noted that the Complainant's sales comparable 2 was an estate sale between family members, and as such was a non-arms length transaction (as reported by the Respondent and the Network).
+The Board finds this comparable is highly incomparable to the subject which was constructed in 1977, and has 49 suites with balconies. - [61] The Board noted that the Complainant's sales comparable 2 was an estate sale between family members, and as such was a non-arms length transaction (as reported by the Respondent and the Network).
 The Complainant provided no further evidence to support the sale price.
 Therefore, the Board finds that the reported non-arms length estate sale is questionable. - [62] The Board reviewed the Complainant's sale comparable 3 and noted the third party report indicated the purchaser planned to renovate for future condo conversion.
-The Respondent also indicated that the property was not in its multi- residential inventory.
+The Respondent also indicated that the property was not in its multi residential inventory.
 The Board finds this property to be less comparable to the subject. - [63] The Board noted the Complainant's three sales comparables indicated a GIM range of 9.35 to 10.64 with a median of 9.52 and an average of 9.84.
-The Complainant applied the average of 9.84 to the assessment's typical PGI, and applied a 3% vacancy factor which resulted in a requested value of \$4,213,000.
+The Complainant applied the average of 9.84 to the assessment's typical PGI, and applied a 3% vacancy factor which resulted in a requested value of \$5,141,500.
 The Board was not convinced that the selected GIM from the three sales comparables could be appropriately applied to the assessment's typical gross income as the GIM was not derived from a similar income base as the PGI.
-That, in the Board's opinion, lacked the basis for "typical market conditions", which is a statutory requirement for mass appraisal.
+That, in the Board's opinion, lacked the basis for "typical market conditions", which is statutory requirement of mass appraisal.